seksea/gamesneeze/readme.md

 cd gamesneeze
 chmod +x build.sh
 sudo ./build.sh
-# (build.sh will ask if you want to inject after it's built, use ./inject.sh for just injecting on its own)
+# (build.sh will uninject before it's built and ask if you want to inject after it's built, use ./inject.sh for just injecting on its own)
 ```

+## Todo
+- [ ] Game Interfaces
+- [ ] Game Classes
+- [ ] Game Hooks